 When comparing the cost of senior living, it is also important to keep in mind that the published rate for some providers is a base rate, and residents pay extra for certain services and amenities.
 Other senior living providers operate under an all-inclusive arrangement, whereby most everything offered is included in one monthly rate.
 As you do your research, be sure to understand what is included in your base monthly fee, and what costs extra.

 Included within the category of majority independent living are most continuing care retirement communities, which typically offer residents access to a full continuum of care in one location.
 Therefore, in addition to independent living, residents have priority access to assisted living, memory care, and/or 24-hour skilled nursing care as needed.
 Ideally, a resident of a life plan community will never have to move again as their healthcare needs increase, except perhaps to the on-site care facility.

-In exchange for the contractual promise of lifetime housing and access to care services, most CCRCs require an entry fee in addition to their monthly service fees.
-The average entry fee for CCRCs is approximately $250,000 but this, too, can vary dramatically based on similar criteria as described above.
-Yet, as it relates to CCRCs in particular, the other factor that impacts pricing is the type of residency contract.
-There are a number of different types of CCRC contract types available in the marketplace, some of which are refundable.
-See: CCRC contract types
+In exchange for the housing, services, and contractual priority access to long-term care services, most CCRCs require an entry fee in addition to their monthly service fees.
+The average entry fee for CCRCs is approximately $300,o00 but this, too, can vary dramatically based on similar criteria as described above.
+The cost also depends somewhat on the type of CCRC residency contract.

 One other thing to know is that there are some CCRCs who do not require an entry fee.
 All other things equal, the monthly fee will almost always be higher at a rental CCRC than at a comparable entry fee community.